Self-management programs are led by peer leaders, many living with chronic conditions themselves.

 Adults 19 years and older who have attended a Take Charge program in the past.
-Leaders can be health care professionals, caregivers, family members, community volunteers, educators, anyone who is interested in supporting people with a chronic health conditions to better manage their symptoms.
+Leaders can be health care professionals, caregivers, family members, community volunteers, educators, and anyone who is interested in supporting people with a chronic health conditions to better manage their symptoms.

 Non-judgmental and open to new ideas

-Responsible, respected and trustworthy
+Responsible, respectful and trustworthy

 Committed towards helping others

 Willing to listen, learn new skills and be a healthy role model

 Understands the challenges of having a chronic (ongoing) health condition

 Commit to completing all required leader trainings and update trainings (as needed)

 Co-facilitate a minimum of 1-2 programs per year